GabrielSlima/blog/articles/documentation-utopia.md

 <div style="text-align: left;">
     <p>
-        I don't have many years of experience in Software Engineering, during these last months i started to ask myself if documentation is really a thing and if it's worth it to spend time bulding them.
+        I don't have many years of experience in Software Engineering, during these last months I started to ask myself if documentation is really a thing and if it's worth it to spend time bulding them.
     </p>
     <p>
-        Welcome to the Pewdiepie's favourite blog that maybe is only about Software Engineering and today I would like to share with you my thoughts about documentation and what I'm considering to do about it to save myself from the pain of having to understand complex desings...
+        Welcome to the Pewdiepie's favourite blog that maybe is only about Software Engineering and today I would like to share with you my thoughts about documentation and what I'm considering to do about for now...
     </p>
     <h3>Is documentation really important?</h3>
     <p>